 That's about right.

 Grenada has gorgeous beaches.
-The spice tours are interesting.
+The spice tours are genuinely interesting.
 The rum will straighten your spine.
 But the Underwater Sculpture Park is the thing that stays with you.
 It's not just an attraction — it's a living piece of art that changes every day, every tide, every season.
 The sculptures you see today will look different next year.
 The coral will grow.
 New fish will move in.
 The human faces will fade.

 Go see them while you can still tell they were once people.